awsdocs/aws-elemental-mediatailor-user-guide/doc_source/variables.md

-# Dynamic Ad Variables in AWS Elemental MediaTailor<a name="variables"></a>
+# Dynamic ad variables in AWS Elemental MediaTailor<a name="variables"></a>

 The AWS Elemental MediaTailor request to the ad decision server \(ADS\) includes information about the current viewing session, which helps the ADS choose the best ads to provide in its response\.
 When you configure your ADS request, you specify the query parameters to use to convey the information\.

 The query parameters take the following forms:
-+ **Static values** – values that don't change from one session to the next\.
++ **Static values** – Values that don't change from one session to the next\.
 For example, the response type that MediaTailor expects from the ADS\.
-+ **Session data** – dynamic values that are provided by MediaTailor for each session, for example, the session ID\.
-For details, see [Session Data](variables-session.md)\.
++ **Session data** – Dynamic values that are provided by MediaTailor for each session, for example, the session ID\.
+For details, see [Session data](variables-session.md)\.
-+ **Player data** – dynamic values that are provided by the player for each session\.
++ **Player data** – Dynamic values that are provided by the player for each session\.
 These describe the content viewer and help the ADS to determine which ads MediaTailor should stitch into the stream\.
-For details, see [Player Data](variables-player.md)\.
+For details, see [Player data](variables-player.md)\.

-## Passing Parameters to the ADS<a name="passing-paramters-to-the-ads"></a>
+## Passing parameters to the ADS<a name="passing-paramters-to-the-ads"></a>

 **To pass session and player information to the ADS**